felipead/cassandra-logger/README.md

         ./install-cassandra-trigger {CASSANDRA_HOME}

 where `{CASSANDRA_HOME}` is the root of your Cassandra installation.
 This directory needs to be writable by your user.
-Please notice that it will not work for versions of Cassandra prior to 2.1.
+Remember that it will not work for versions of Cassandra prior to 2.1.

 If cassandra is already running you should see a line like this at `{CASSANDRA_HOME}/logs/system.log`:

         INFO  [...]
 2015-02-26 12:51:09,933 CustomClassLoader.java:87 - Loading new jar /.../apache-cassandra-2.1.3/conf/triggers/cassandra-logger-0.1.jar

+*Please notice that the trigger needs to be installed on every node of your cluster.*

 ### Create the Schema